laboon/CS445_Spring2017/README.md

 2. /height - A simple implementation finding the height of a BT
 3. /copy - A simple implementation for recursive copying a BT
 4. /traverse - A demo of three different BT traversal algorithms: pre-order, in-order, post-order
+5. /nonbinary - An example of an N-tree (a tree where nodes may have an arbitrary (0..N) number of children)
+6. /binary_search_array - A demo of searching an array using binary search (just like traversing a binary search tree)
+7. /pretty_print - Prints out a Binary Tree

 ## Stack